hi, i'm dexter

 You can check one of the standout episodes here, or listen in your favorite podcast app (here it is in Apple Podcasts, and Spotify).

 Music is mostly a side thing, but occasionally I do some professional work.
-A couple examples: this HBO segment about videogames features an opening track by me, and I did some scoring for KPCC/LAist's award-winning Finding Home con DACA.
+This this HBO segment about videogames features an opening track by me, and I did some scoring for KPCC/LAist's award-winning Finding Home con DACA.

-I made a lofi album (long story), here's a sample:
+I made a lofi album.
+It’ s a long story.
+Here’s a sample:

 I’ve also released the soundtrack to the If Everybody Knew podcast, for free.
 Here is a sample: